Concepts

 Islamic Education in the Modern Era

-conceptA comprehensive overview of Islamic education from the 19th century to the present, covering traditional institutions, modern reforms, integration with secular education, and contemporary challenges and innovations in Islamic learning worldwide.
+conceptA broad overview of Islamic education from the nineteenth century to 2026, covering traditional institutions, modern reforms, integrated models of learning, and contemporary challenges in transmitting Islamic knowledge across the world.

 Islamic Education Systems: From Madrasas to Universities